 The best time to go on a floating bus tour of Budapest is when the first bus departs.

-The earlier you go, the less will be the number of guests on the bus and the more peaceful the tour will be.
+The earlier you go, the fewer guests there will be on the bus, and the more peaceful the tour will be.

 First come, first served seating applies, so arrive early and on schedule to secure the best seats.